One of my favorite strategies to use for Organizational Effectiveness and Personal Development is Emotional Intelligence Training.

 Emotional Intelligence is a set of emotional and social skills that influence the way we perceive and express ourselves, develop and maintain social relationships, cope with challenges, and use emotional information in an effective and meaningful way.

 5 Composites of Emotional Intelligence

 Self-Perception: How well you know yourself.
-This scale reveals how confidence you are, how well you know and recognize your own emotions and what influences them, as well as how willing you are to learn more about yourself and your emotional influences.
+This scale reveals how confident you are, how well you know and recognize your own emotions, and what influences them, as well as how willing you are to learn more about yourself and your emotional influences.

 Self-Expression: How well you express yourself.
-It assesses your potential and ability to remain self-directed and openly expressive of thoughts and feelings, while communicating these feelings in a constructive and socially acceptable ways.
+It assesses your potential and ability to remain self-directed and openly expressive thoughts and feelings while communicating these feelings in a constructive and socially acceptable way.

 About the Author

-Michele Burch Jones, MS, founder of LCI, is an Organizational Effectiveness & Personal Development Consultant and Coach.
+Michele Burch Reid, MS, founder of LCI, is an Organizational Effectiveness & Personal Development Consultant and Coach.
 Michele has a master’s degree in Industrial/Organizational Psychology, as well as several certifications.
 She helps clients create overall satisfaction & potential by tapping into their natural strengths with Personality Type, Emotional Intelligence Training, Leadership Training, Biofeedback & other Brain-based tools.
 Michele’s philosophy is that when you discover what inspires you, you can more easily inspire and lead others.
-Whether that is in the board room, the class room, or family room.
+Whether that is in the board room, the classroom, or the family room.